 Get this book, and look for a third Friedman book from Church Publishing, What Are You Going to Do With Your Life? which includes additional unpublished essays and diary entries.

 Registration is now open for the Leadership in Ministry Workshops at the Center for Lifelong Learning.
-Check the website for information or to register.
+Visit our webpage HERE.

 This review was originally published in the Leadership In Ministry Newsletter (Summer 2008).